 It’s a message shared by psychologists.
 “The degree of social connection that can improve our health and our happiness is both as simple and as difficult as being open and available to others,” writes John Cacioppo, a psychologist at the University of Chicago, in Loneliness: Human Nature and the Need for Social Connection.
 Learning to open up, rejoin the group, is ultimately what quiets the ancient warning system.

-Regan Penaluna is an assistant editor at Nautilus.
+Regan Penaluna is a senior editor at Guernica.
 Follow her on Twitter @ReganJPenaluna.

 Farah Mohammed is a journalist who has written for The Guardian and the Huffington Post.
 She currently works at Vice Media.